antolabs/antolabs.github.io/_pages/about.md

 social: true
 ---

-I am a Scientist at [FRIB](https://frib.msu.edu/) (Facility for Rare Isotope Beams) at Michigan State University.
-I use **AI to design** advanced components that conventional methods cannot create, then bring them to life with **metal 3D printing**.
+I design next-generation nuclear and accelerator components with AI, and bring them to life through metal additive manufacturing.

 <div class="what-i-do-section">
 <h4>What I Do</h4>